-The Board are responsible for the other information.
-The other information comprises the information included in the annual report, other than the financial statements and our auditor's report thereon.
+The board are responsible for the other information.
+The other information comprises the information included in the [annual report], other than the financial statements and our auditor's report thereon.
 Our opinion on the financial statements does not cover the other information we do not express any form of assurance conclusion thereon.
-Our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+Our responsibility is to read the other information [including the Strategic Report, Statement of Corporate Governance and Internal Controls (specify titles of other information if different and/or further sections)] and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 If we identify such material inconsistencies or apparent material misstatements, we are required to determine whether there is a material misstatement in the financial statements or a material misstatement of the other information.
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information we are required to report that fact.

 We have nothing to report in this regard.